Santa Rita, Pampanga: Barangays

-The largest barangays: Dila-dila and San Basilio occupy 52% of the total municipal land area.
+The largest barangays are Dila-dila and San Basilio which occupy more than half (52%) of the total municipal land area.
 Barangays San Agustin and San Vicente with only a space of 2% and 2.13%, of the whole municipal land area are the smallest barangays.

-Three barangays compose the poblacion of Santa Rita: barangays San Vicente, San Jose and part of San Matias.
-Barangay San Vicente serves as the minor Central Business District, It is where the Public Market is located, while Santa Rita Church and the Municipal Hall are located in San Jose.
-Mixed Old and new houses surround the area.
+There are three barangays which compose the poblacion of Santa Rita: barangays San Vicente, San Jose and part of San Matias.
+Barangay San Vicente serves as the minor Central Business District.
+It is where the Public Market is located, while Santa Rita Church and the Municipal Hall are located in Barangay San Jose.
+Mixed old and new houses surround the area.

 Climate

 Demographics

 In the 2020 census, the population of Santa Rita, Pampanga, was 48,209 people, with a density of sigfig 48,209/29.76.

 Economy

-Santa Rita is a fourth class municipality in the province of Pampanga, Philippines.
+Santa Rita is a second class municipality in the province of Pampanga, Philippines.

 Government

+Local government

 Like other towns in the Philippines, Santa Rita is governed by a mayor and vice mayor who are elected to three-year terms.
 The mayor is the executive head and leads the town's departments in executing the ordinances and improving public services.
 The vice mayor heads a legislative council (Sangguniang Bayan) consisting of councilors from the Barangays or Barrios.

 The municipal government is divided into three branches: executive, legislative and judiciary.
 The judicial branch is administered solely by the Supreme Court of the Philippines.
 The LGUs have control of the executive and legislative branch.

 The executive branch is composed of the mayor and the barangay captain for the barangays.
 The legislative branch is composed of the Sangguniang Bayan (town assembly), Sangguniang Barangay (barangay council), and the Sangguniang Kabataan for the youth sector.

 The seat of Government is vested upon the Mayor and other elected officers who hold office at the Town hall.
 The Sanguniang Bayan is the center of legislation.